alok/notational-fzf-vim/README.md

 in your search terms and it will fuzzy search for them.

 You can type `:NV` to see all results, and then filter them with FZF.
-You can type `:NV unit testing` to restrict your initial search to lines that contain the phrase `python`. `:NV [0-9] [0-9]` will find all numbers separated by a space.
+You can type `:NV python` to restrict your initial search to lines that contain the phrase `python`. `:NV [0-9] [0-9]` will find all numbers separated by a space.
 You know, regexes.

 It does not search in a fully fuzzy fashion because that's less useful for prose.
 It looks for full words, but they don't have to be next to